-The Guardian is currently running series of articles exploring why so many of the comments it receives from readers for publication ‘below the line’ are offensive or, are, at best, are beside the point or don’t make a point at all [*1].
+The Guardian is currently running series of articles exploring why so many of the comments it receives from readers for publication ‘below the line’ are offensive or are, at best, beside the point or don’t make a point at all [*1].
 Apparently moderators remove 2% of contributions which are so offensive that they, the moderators, cannot bring themselves to see them published.
-The editor herself is the latest to contribute [*1] [*2].
+The editor herself is the latest to contribute an article [*1] [*2].

 Given the low standard of many comments that do get through, one can only guess at the sort of attacks that are removed.

 The Guardian’s Comment is free facility exists specifically to allow people to comment on that which they have read online and perhaps engage in a discussion with other readers, or at least acknowledge their presence.
 It isn’t there for people to vent their anger in abusive remarks which they make solely for their own gratification, at best unaware of the damage done and at worst deliberately to hurt others.